vapor-community/HTMLKit/Sources/HTMLKit/HTMLKit.docc/Framework/Components/ProgressView.md

 # ProgressView

-A component that displays the progress of a task.
+A component to display the progress of a task.

 ## Declaration